Vector Magnetometry Using Shallow Implanted NV Centers in Diamond with Waveguide-Assisted Dipole Excitation and Readout: Experimental Setup

 \section{Experimental Setup}

 The femtosecond laser employed for waveguide writing in diamond is a Yb: KGW fiber laser (Bluecut, Menlosystems) with a 300-fs pulse duration and a 515-nm wavelength (frequency-doubled using an LBO crystal).
 The laser is focused using a 1.25-NA oil immersion lens (RMS100×-O ×100 Olympus Plan Achromat Oil Immersion Objective, 100× oil immersion, Olympus).
 Polished synthetic single-crystal diamond samples ($\SI{2}{mm} \times \SI{2}{mm} \times \SI{0.5}{mm}$, type IIa, electronic grade with nitrogen impurities $<$ 5 ppb, Element 6) are utilized.
 The sample is mounted on a computer-controlled, three-axis motion stage (ANT130 series, Aerotech) to translate the sample relative to the laser, forming the desired photonic structures.
 The polarization of the incident laser is oriented perpendicular to the scan direction.
 The NV centers fabricated by shallow implantation of $[^{15}\text{N}^+]$ into (110) facets.
 Using a homebuilt low-energy ion implanter equipped with a Wien mass filter as well as an Einzel lens for beam focusing, nitrogen ions of energy 2.5 or 5 keV implanted at doses of $2,4,5 \times 10^{12}$ $^{15}\text{N}^+/\mathrm{cm^2}$.
+For implantation energies of 2.5 keV and 5 keV, the NV creation yields is about \(1.5 \pm 0.5\%\) and \(3.5 \pm 1.0\%\), respectively, resulting in NV densities of \((75 \pm 25) \times 10^9 \, \text{NV/cm}^2\) and \((140 \pm 40) \times 10^9 \, \text{NV/cm}^2\).
 Subsequently, the substrate is annealed in ultra-high vacuum (UHV) for 3 hours at $1000^\circ\mathrm{C}$.
 More info on the implantation procedure can be found in \cite{lang_long_2020}.

 The CW-ODMR is measured using a microwave source (Rohde \& Schwarz SMIQ 03), connected to an amplifier (mini-circuits ZHL-42+), and a final output power of \SI{28}{dBm}.
 The DC current is created by a Source Measure Unit (SMU) and connected to a BiasTee (mini-circuits ZX85-12G-S+) to be combined with the microwave field and carried out to the sample with a copper wire of $\SI{20}{\mu m}$ diameter.
 A CW green laser at \SI{532}{nm} wavelength was used for optical pumping.